🚩 CBRS is now trading on Nasdaq — closed day 1 at $311 (+68% from $185 IPO price). View Cerebras trading day analysis →

 Metric 🧠 Cerebras Systems 📈 Nvidia (NVDA)

-Primary Strength AI Inference (speed) AI Training + Inference (scale)
+Primary Focus AI Inference (speed) AI Training + Inference (scale)

-Backlog / RPO $24.6B remaining performance obligations N/A (public; forward guidance only)
+Backlog / RPO $24.6B remaining performance obligations N/A (public — forward guidance)

-Key Customer OpenAI ($20B+ contract) Microsoft, Google, Meta, Amazon, Tesla
+Key Customers OpenAI ($20B+), AWS Bedrock Microsoft, Google, Meta, Amazon, Tesla

 Software Ecosystem Growing (limited vs CUDA) Dominant (CUDA, TensorRT, cuDNN)